This website requires JavaScript.

 DERICHEBOURG Multiservices continues its policy of development on the Iberian Peninsula with the acquisition of Grupo Net, a cleaning company earning a turnover of €30 million and employing 4,000 members of staff.

-In 2020, DERICHEBOURG Multiservices relocates its registered office and moves into the Tour Derichebourg tower block in Créteil, formerly the property of the Pernod Group and known as La Pernoderie.
+In 2020, DERICHEBOURG Multiservices relocated its registered office and moved into the famous inverted pyramid, the Tour Derichebourg in Créteil, formerly La Pernoderie.
+Several of its subsidiaries also took up residence there.

 Discover